State of Canada's Defence Industry 2026

 PDF version

-Objective: Develop relevant, quality, and timely strategic information on Canadian production of defence goods and services to brief policy and industry decision makers
+Objective: Develop relevant, quality, and timely strategic information on Canadian production of defence goods and provision of services to brief policy and industry decision makers

 • Canada is the first country from the Organisation for Economic Co-operation and Development (OECD) and North Atlantic Treaty Organization (NATO) to conduct an in-depth Government statistical agency survey on defence industry capabilities.

-• This report is supported by a multi-year collaborative analytics agreement between Innovation, Science and Economic Development Canada (ISED) and the Canadian Association of Defence and Security Industries (CADSI)ISED & CADSI
+• This report is supported by a multi-year collaborative analytics agreement between Innovation, Science and Economic Development Canada (ISED) and the Canadian Association of Defence and Security Industries (CADSI).

-• It also provides a comparative analysis into the state of the Canadian defence industry between 2020 and 2022.
+• ➢ It also provides a comparative analysis of the state of the Canadian defence industry between 2022 and 2024.

 Report Development Process